 - Discover current technological possibilities, developments and challenges

-- Identify promising technology for a POC/Pilot at Schiphol or at Heijmans/BAM for existing use cases
+- Identify current technology for a POC/Pilot at Schiphol or at Heijmans/BAM for existing use cases

-- Discover new use cases related to Pointclouds
+- Discover new uses cases related to Pointclouds

 - Identify leaders/visionary companies to work with in the future